hannutt/BrowserApplication/README.md

 Theme values ​​are stored in the settings.txt file.
 First, the program checks if the configuration file already exists, if not, the program creates it and if it exists, replaces the theme with the new value.
 These properties are done using the File class and the FileWriter class.
+Style changes are implemented with the setStyle method.

 ZOOM